python/cpython/Doc/library/urllib.request.rst

 :func:`build_opener` provides many handlers by default, including a :class:`ProxyHandler`.
 By default, :class:`ProxyHandler` uses the environment variables named ``<scheme>_proxy``, where ``<scheme>`` is the URL scheme involved.
-For example, the :envvar:`http_proxy` environment variable is read to obtain the HTTP proxy's URL.
+For example, the :envvar:`!http_proxy` environment variable is read to obtain the HTTP proxy's URL.

 This example replaces the default :class:`ProxyHandler` with one that uses